snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

-% Sanoid.json(5) Sanoid.net 1.0.0-Beta1 Configuration
+% SnapsInAZfs.json(5) SnapsInAZfs 1.0.0-Beta1 Configuration
 % Brandon Thetford
 % June 2023

 # Name
-Sanoid.json - Configuration files for Sanoid.net
+SnapsInAZfs.json - Configuration files for SnapsInAZfs

 # Synopsis
-**/usr/local/share/Sanoid.net/Sanoid.json** (Sanoid.json)\
+**/usr/local/share/SnapsInAZfs/SnapsInAZfs.json** (SnapsInAZfs.json)\
-**/etc/sanoid/Sanoid.local.json** (Sanoid.local.json)
+**/etc/SnapsInAZfs/SnapsInAZfs.local.json** (SnapsInAZfs.local.json)

 # Description
-These files contain general configuration and templates for Sanoid.net.
+These files contain general configuration and templates for SnapsInAZfs.

 All configuration files are formatted as plain-text JSON files, in UTF-8 encoding.

 Note: Command line arguments which affect settings in any configuration file have highest precedence and will override their matching settings, at run-time.\
-See Sanoid.net(8) for details on command line arguments.
+See SnapsInAZfs(8) for details on command line arguments.

 ## Configuration Files
-**/usr/local/share/Sanoid.net/Sanoid.json** is the base configuration file and is not intended, recommended, or supported to be changed by the end user.\
+**/usr/local/share/SnapsInAZfs/SnapsInAZfs.json** is the base configuration file and is not intended, recommended, or supported to be changed by the end user.\
 This file is installed with read-only permissions, by default, to help avoid unintended modifications.

-**/etc/sanoid/Sanoid.local.json** is the local configuration file.\
+**/etc/SnapsInAZfs/SnapsInAZfs.local.json** is the local configuration file.\
-All settings specified in this file extend the configuration contained in Sanoid.json.
-Any leaf-level settings in Sanoid.local.json that have the same fully-qualified JSON path as leaf-level settings defined in Sanoid.json will override the matching settings in Sanoid.json, at run-time.
+All settings specified in this file extend the configuration contained in SnapsInAZfs.json.
+Any leaf-level settings in SnapsInAZfs.local.json that have the same fully-qualified JSON path as leaf-level settings defined in SnapsInAZfs.json will override the matching settings in SnapsInAZfs.json, at run-time.

 ## Configuration File Schemas
-The schemas for Sanoid.json and Sanoid.local.json are identical, except for required elements.
-Both can be found in /usr/local/share/Sanoid.net as Sanoid.schema.json and Sanoid.local.schema.json.\
+The schemas for SnapsInAZfs.json and SnapsInAZfs.local.json are identical, except for required elements.
+Both can be found in /usr/local/share/SnapsInAZfs as SnapsInAZfs.schema.json and SnapsInAZfs.local.schema.json.\
 The schema documents fully describe the layout and legal format for these configuration files, and are to be considered authoritative, if any discrepancies exist between this document and those files.

-Changes to the schema documents are NOT supported and are likely to cause run-time errors in Sanoid.net.
+Changes to the schema documents are NOT supported and are likely to cause run-time errors in SnapsInAZfs.
 DO NOT MODIFY THE SCHEMA DOCUMENTS.

 # Settings